 Does my bird really need a check up?

-What will the veterinarian do?
+What will the veterinarian do at a check-up?

-Your veterinarian will then restrain the bird gently but securely in a towel to prevent injury and an in-depth physical examine will be performed.
-Any abnormal changes in the eyes, ears, nose, mouth, skin, feathers, beak, wings, legs, nails, vent, chest, or abdomen, will be noted.
-If your bird is calm, his nails may be trimmed, and his wings may be clipped if you request it.
+Your veterinarian will then restrain the bird gently but securely in a towel, to prevent injury, and perform an in-depth physical examination.
+Your veterinarian will use a stethoscope to assess the heart and lung sounds.
+Any abnormal changes in the eyes, ears, nose, mouth, skin, feathers, beak, wings, legs, nails, vent, chest, or abdomen will be noted.
+If your bird is calm, your veterinarian can trim his nails and clip his wings, if you request it.

 Will any tests be done?

-Your veterinarian will discuss the need for testing with you depending on the findings of the physical examination.
-Wellness testing provides further information that is important in assessing your pet's condition.
-Tests, including blood tests and fecal analysis, are performed routinely on apparently healthy birds to monitor the current state of the bird’s health.
+Your veterinarian will discuss the need for testing, depending on the findings of the physical examination.
+Wellness testing provides further information that is important in assessing your pet's overall health condition.
+Some tests, including blood tests and fecal analysis, are performed routinely on apparently healthy birds to monitor the current state of the bird’s health.